 Lower Back Pain

 Eighty per cent (80%) of people will experience lower back pain at some stage of their life.
 Back pain is a symptom caused by numerous biopsychosocial conditions.
-It is one of the most common reasons for people missing work and seeing a doctor or physiotherapist.
-Fortunately, most back pain treatment for musculoskeletal conditions succeeds.
-Generally, lower back pain is something you can avoid with the added knowledge of some back education, back care strategies and back exercises.
+It is one of the most common reasons people miss work and see a doctor or physiotherapist.
+Fortunately, most back pain treatment for musculoskeletal disorders succeeds.
+Generally, you can avoid lower back pain with the added knowledge of some back education, back care strategies, and back exercises.